WatForm/fortress/README.md

 ocumentation, and hopefully some modification by Joseph Poremba in Winter 2018.

 ## Requirements
-* Gradle must be installed in order to build fortress
+Gradle must be installed in order to build fortress.
+It is recommended you enable the Gradle Daemon to speed up building times.

-* Z3's command line interface must be installed in order to run fortress (for now at least, we plan to refactor to use the Z3 Java bindings in the future).
-I recommend you don't use version 4.4.1 or lower, due to memory bugs ([such as this](https://github.com/Z3Prover/z3/issues/631)) that have come up.
-As of now, 4.4.1 is the version that is installed when using `apt-get` on Ubuntu, so beware.
+Z3's command line interface must be installed in order to run fortress (for now at least, we plan to refactor to use the Z3 Java bindings in the future).
+It is highly recommended you use an up to date version of Z3 (4.6.0+), as memory bugs are known to appear in older versions ([a similar bug to this one appeared during one fortress test](https://github.com/Z3Prover/z3/issues/631)).
+Note that at time of writing, Z3 4.4.1 is the version that is installed when using `apt-get` on Ubuntu.
+It is recommended to use the precompiled binaries distributed instead ([available here](https://github.com/Z3Prover/z3/releases)).

 ## Building
-Run `gradle build`.

-It is recommended you enable the Gradle Daemon to speed up subsequent builds.
+Run `gradle assemble`, or `gradle build` if you also want to run unit tests.

+## Packaging
+Run `gradle distZip`, which will create a zip file in the `build/distributions` directory.
+This zip file will contain both the fortress jar and any runtime dependencies, such as ANTLR.

 ## Running Unit Tests
 Run `gradle test`.
 Running `gradle build` will also run the unit tests.